 - While whisking, pour the hot milk in a thin stream into the egg mixture.
 Do this slowly while whisking quickly, so the egg doesn't scramble.

-- Place the dough into a lightly oiled bowl and let it rise for about 11/2 hours or until doubled in size.
+- Place the dough into a lightly oiled bowl and let it rise for about 1.5 hours or until doubled in size.

 - Cut the dough into 12 even pieces and smooth each one into a round ball.
 Lay them out evenly on the baking tray and allow to rise for another 1/2 hour covered with a clean towel.

 - Mix together the remaining flour and water until you have a smooth pipeable paste.
 Pour it into a plastic sandwich bag and snip off a tiny bit of the corner.
 Pipe a cross over each of the buns.

-- Place in the oven and cook for 20-25 minutes or until golden and cooked through.
+- Place in the oven and cook for 25-27 minutes or until golden and cooked through.

-- For best results you should always weigh ingredients like flour and sugar.
+- For best results, you should always weigh ingredients like flour and sugar.
 Kitchen scales are relatively cheap but if you can’t weigh the ingredients, use the spoon and level method (don’t scoop).